keides2/roam-research-mcp-enterprise/README.md

 7. `roam_search_block_refs`: Search for block references within pages or across the graph
 8. `roam_search_hierarchy`: Navigate and search through block parent-child relationships
 9. `find_pages_modified_today`: Find all pages that have been modified since midnight today
+10. `roam_search_by_text`: Search for blocks containing specific text across all pages or within a specific page

 ## Setup